hyperledger/besu/CONTRIBUTING.md

 * **Specify the name and version of the OS you're using.**

 ## Your First Code Contribution
-Start by looking through the 'beginner' and 'help wanted' issues:
+Start by looking through the 'good first issue' and 'help wanted' issues:
-* [Beginner issues][search-label-beginner] - issues which should only require a few lines of code, and a test or two.
+* [Good First Issue][search-label-good-first-issue] - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][search-label-help-wanted] - issues which are a bit more involved than `beginner` issues.
+* [Help wanted issues][search-label-help-wanted] - issues which are a bit more involved than `good first issue` issues.

 ### Local Development
 The codebase is maintained using the "*contributor workflow*" where everyone without exception contributes patch proposals using "*pull-requests*".
 This facilitates social contribution, easy testing and peer review.